 Sleep apnoea and orthodontics

 It’s important for parents to be aware of their child’s sleep and snoring patterns.
-The symptoms below don’t necessarily mean your child suffers from sleep apnoea, however it might be worth consulting an ENT specialist, allergist or sleep physician to discuss their symptoms.
+The symptoms below don’t necessarily mean your child suffers from sleep apnoea, however, it might be worth consulting your medical GP.
+From there an onward referral to an ENT specialist, allergist or sleep physician may be indicated for further investigation.
 Your orthodontist is often the first person to identify airway and breathing problems in children and will also provide collaborative advice regarding treatment options and any necessary medical referrals.

 - Loud snoring